 Due to the high maintenance costs, the Whitney Brothers eventually converted Sutro Baths to an ice-skating rink.
-Sutro Baths then burned down in 1966.
-All you can see today are the mysterious ruins.
+Sutro Baths then burned down in 1966, and all you can see today are the mysterious ruins.

 4. Observe the offshore Seal Rocks with abundant birdlife.

-Nature is gradually reclaiming this incredible setting.
-Eventually there will be very little evidence that the Sutro Baths were ever here.
+Nature is gradually reclaiming this incredible setting, and eventually there will be very little evidence that the Sutro Baths were ever here.

 5. Walk along the upper trail at the Sutro Baths, winding around the hillside.